 Payroll deduction types

 There are three main types of payroll deductions:

 A pre-tax deduction is money that is taken out of your employee’s gross pay before any taxes are withheld from their paycheck.

 Not all pre-tax deductions are the same.
-Some deductions are considered pre-tax for all taxes, while others may still require certain taxes to be withheld.
+Some deductions are considered pre-tax for all taxes, while others may still require certain taxes (like state taxes) to be withheld.
 Also, there are caps on some items in the pre-tax category.
 For example, the IRS caps how much can be contributed annually to a pre-tax 401(k) plan.

 Common pre-tax deductions/contributions include:

 - Retirement funds.
 Contributions to some retirement funds like a traditional 401(k) can be a pre-tax deduction.

 - Health insurance.
 Health benefits, like health insurance or FSA or HSA plans, may allow pre-tax deductions.
 If your employee pays for health insurance through a health plan offered at your company, then those contributions could be pre-tax.